zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

     └───scripts
     ```

-1. In your `docker run` command, specify a bind mount from the container's `/mnt/liferay` folder to the base host folder.
+1. In your `docker run` command, specify a bind mount your base host folder to the container's `/mnt/liferay` folder.

     ```bash
     docker run -v [host folder path]:/mnt/liferay ...